Subscribe to our newsletter for FREE pet updates

 The exception would be if you're buying free-range, organic meats and making your own pet food, or if you're purchasing one of a very small handful of pet foods that contain free-range, organic meats.

 It's also important to realize viral and fungal infections do not respond to antibiotics.
-Dispensing antibiotics to treat a viral infection is a classic example of indiscriminate overuse of the drug, and I see it happen way too often in veterinary medicine.
+Dispensing antibiotics to treat a viral infection is a classic example of indiscriminate overuse of the drug, and it happens way too often in veterinary medicine.
 Veterinarians don't know exactly what to do with a sneezing or coughing or itchy pet, so they send the owner home with an antibiotic.

 Antibiotic Resistance Defined